 Our bodies need a small amount of fat from our diets to provide essential fats such as omega 3 and to help us absorb vitamins.
 However, fats provide 9kcal per gram (twice that of carbohydrates and protein) so foods high in fat can be high in calories, making it easy to consume more calories than you need.
 Not only is the amount of fat in our diet important but the type of fat is crucial too.
 There are two main types of fat: saturated fat and unsaturated fat.

-Sometimes called good fats as diets high in these have been found to be beneficial to health.
-Fats high in unsaturated fats tend to be liquid at room temperature, for example olive and rapeseed oil.
-Other foods high in unsaturated fats include nuts, seeds, avocados, fish and oily fish.
+Sometimes called good fats as diets high in these have been found to be beneficial to health, foods high in unsaturated fats include olive/rapeseed/sunflower oil, nuts, seeds, avocados, fish and oily fish.
 Swapping foods high in saturated fats for foods higher in unsaturated fats can help to lower cholesterol and support a healthy heart.

 Foods high in saturated fat are easy to spot as they usually remain solid at room temperature, for example coconut oil, lard, butter, cheese, fatty cuts of meat as well as cream, cakes and pastries.
 Too much saturated fat increases our cholesterol which can increase the risk of developing coronary heart disease.
 Most of us eat too much saturated fat so try to include no more than 20g a day.